 If the "Prohibition of sales to consumers in Belgium" is specified as "Applicable" in the applicable Final Terms, the Issuer may at its option redeem such Notes early at the applicable Optional Redemption Amount together with any accrued but unpaid interest up to (but excluding) the date fixed for redemption.
 An optional redemption feature is likely to limit the market value of the Notes.
-During any period when the Issuer may elect to redeem the Notes, the market value of the Notes generally will not rise substantially above the price at which they can be redeemed.
-In addition, holders will not receive a make- whole amount or any other compensation in the event of any early redemption of Notes.
+During any period when the Issuer may elect or is perceived to be able to elect to redeem the Notes, the market value of the Notes generally will not rise substantially above the price at which they can be redeemed.
+In addition, holders will not receive a makewhole amount or any other compensation in the event of any early redemption of Notes.